FrankieBruno/Frankie_Bruno-Cyber-Portfolio/README.md

 ## 🎯 Objective

-My journey in technology has fueled a passion for cybersecurity, and I’m eager to apply my skills in a Security Operations Center (SOC) as a Tier 1 Analyst.
-I’m focused on helping organizations detect, respond to, and prevent threats in a constantly evolving landscape.
+My journey in technology has inspired a deep passion for cybersecurity, and I am eager to bring my skills to a Security Operations Center (SOC) as a Tier 1 Analyst.
+I thrive on helping organizations detect, respond to, and prevent threats in today’s constantly evolving digital landscape.
+Looking ahead, my long term goal is to advance into penetration testing, where I can proactively identify vulnerabilities and strengthen security from the ground up.

 ---